-Otherwise, Agreement between the Government of the United States of America and the Government of the Principality of Andorra regarding the Sharing of Confiscated Proceeds and Instrumentalities of Crimes- Entered into force on 16 October 2013.
+Otherwise, Agreement between the Government of the United States of America and the Government of the Principality of Andorra regarding the Sharing of Confiscated Proceeds and Instrumentalities of

+Crimes- Entered into force on 16 October 2013.
 The aim is to improve the effectiveness of law enforcement in both jurisdictions in the investigation, prosecution and suppression of crime and in the tracing, freezing, seizure and forfeiture or confiscation of assets related to crime, whether they be the proceeds or instrumentalities of crime;

-Articles 38 and 39 of the Law on international criminal cooperation regulate the confiscation of assets, which allows its confiscation in favour of the Andorran State in the framework of international cooperation.
-For example, in application of this law in March 2020, the courts ordered the confiscation of a bank account balance in favour of the Principality of Andorra in response to a request for international assistance from Kazakhstan.
+Articles 38 and 39 of the Law 32/2021, of November 22, on consolidated text of international judicial cooperation in criminal matters regulate the confiscation of assets, which allows its confiscation in favour of the Andorran State in the framework of international cooperation.